jacobp100/cssta/docs/theming.md

 `
 ```

-But in React Native, you'll have to create a wrapper View.
+But in React Native, you’ll have to create a wrapper View.

 ```jsx
 // Native